alielw/APS-NGS-day1-PM/README.md

 	        File/Load from File

 * Lets look at the scaffold `Hmel200115`.
 According to the gff file, there is one annotated coding gene on this scaffold with three exons.

+		grep "Hmel20011" /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/Reference/Hmel2.gff

         	scaffold        feature start   stop
         	Hmel200115	gene	1	1683
         	Hmel200115	exon	1	415
         	Hmel200115	exon	496	1280
         	Hmel200115	exon	1564	1683

-* Using the coordinates above, locate the exons in the [screenshot](https://github.com/alielw/APS-NGS-day2-AM/blob/master/IGV%20viewer.jpg).
-Do reads map to these exons?
+* Using the coordinates above, locate the scaffold & exons in the IGV viewer.

+		Search Hmel200115 in the search box in IGV viewer.
+You can also use the scaffold dropdown.

+* Do reads map to these exons?
 Can you see the intronic regions?
 Is there any evidence for additional exons that have not been annotated?

 ---